 An experienced defective product attorney will evaluate your case and help you determine if there is evidence the product was defective.
 To verify if you have a strong case, we will consider the requirements for a defective product claim:

 • The product was defective at the time of the accident or injury.
-Often, we begin by examining the item or asking an expert to examine it.
+Often, we begin by examining the item or asking an professional to examine it.
 For this reason, we recommend keeping the product—or what’s left of it, depending on the situation—if at all possible.
 Don’t have it repaired right away, as it will be essential to see the state it was in most recently.

 • The defect led to the accident or injury you suffered.
 We will look for any evidence of how the injury happened, such as photos, videos, witness statements, and sometimes other kinds of electronic data.
 Your medical records will also be helpful in showing what injuries you sustained.